filipecalasans/stm32-firmware/README.md

 * TODO: Define llvm toolchain cmake file.

+### Ninja

+Ninja binary is provided in `tools/ninja/`.

+### How can I make adjustments on the paths?

+You can adjust the paths where the toolchain is located by editing the file `vars.sh`.

 ## File Origin, Project Organization & License

 This project is composed of several header/sources made availalbe by the chip vendor (STMMicroelectornics) that helps to ease development.
 Those files are meant to describe the underlying CPU and memory mappend peripherals in a ergonomic and developer friedly way.
-This will avoid for example that we need to look at the datasheets for each peripheral mapped address.
+This will avoid for example that we need to look at the datasheets for each peripheral mapped address speeding up development a lot.

 The files were laid out in this project on a directory structure that can ease re-using this same project definition for other `SoC + Board`  combination.

-###  Startup Code and Linker scripts
+### Startup Code, Linker scripts `platform/$PLAT/startup/*` and STD Peripherals:

 * https://github.com/STMicroelectronics/cmsis_device_f3

 License Apache 2.0: https://github.com/STMicroelectronics/cmsis_device_f3/blob/master/LICENSE.md

-Provides `stm32fXX.h` device peripheral layer header files located in `platform/stm32f30x`.
+Those are the files located in `platform/*`.
+They contain the startup code for each SoC supported, and also the linker script that describes the device memory layout.
+Additionally, you will also find auxiliary headers and source for easing acessing the SoC peripherals.
+For now, the code base only contains required code for developing for the microcontroller STM32F30xc family.
+The examples provided have been tested with the STM Discoveryboard that contains the chip STM32F303VC6

 ## ARM CMSIS (Cortex Microcontroller Softare Interface Standard) for Cortex-M4

-* You can download the files from `arch/arm-cortex-m4` from the following ARM repo:
+* The files located in `arch/arm-cortex-m4` can be downloaded from the ARM repo, in:

 https://github.com/ARM-software/CMSIS/tree/master/CMSIS/Include